mlalandag/Tennis/README.md

 ## Files

 - agent.py: Contains the agent who interacts with the environment and is used to train the model.
-- multi_agent: Instantiates the two agents and implement the step and act methods.
+- multi_agent: Instantiates the two agents and a shared ReplayBuffer and implement the step and act methods.
-- model.py: Contains the Neural Networks implemented in Pytorch that is used to pick the actions and evaluate them.
+- model.py: Contains the Neural Networks implemented in Pytorch that is used to pick the actions (actor) and evaluate them (Critic).
 - replay_buffer.py: Helper class to implement the Esperience Replay algorithm.
 - OUNoise.py: Helper Class to implement the addition of some noise to the actions chosen by the agents
 - agents_training.py: Process that delivers the trained model.
-- agents_testing.py: Execution of some episodes with the agent using the trained model.
+- agents_test.py: Execution of some episodes with the agent using the trained model.

 ## Training